 Even the materials have changed.
 When it comes to wood, all are not created equal.
 From aged and weathered barn-wood to beetle kill and reclaimed snow fences, there are countless ways to incorporate style and creativity into your wooden fence.
 Whether it be with materials, styles, or design, there are so many ways to truly make your fence design your very own.

 Some use wood fencing for utilitarian purposes, while others view them as more aesthetic, complementing their yards and adding a look and feel that can’t be replicated with a metal or chain-link fence.
 Be it a plastic faux-wood fence or wooden agricultural fencing, the use of wood is a great way to enhance and partition yards of all sizes.

 While some wooden fences use an offset post design to give partial visibility, others utilize contiguous boards and tall heights to maximize privacy and increase security.
 Some need to be long, and therefore lean towards efficiency in both material construction and design.
 Other wooden fences are built to withstand the tests of time, and are built with longevity and resilience as the top priority.

-You can always hire someone to construct a fence for you, but wooden fences surprisingly easy to build yourself.
+You can always hire someone to construct a fence for you, but wooden fences are surprisingly easy to build yourself.
 Below are some creative ideas we were able to come up with for backyard wooden fences.
 Some of them might be out of your price range and some might be too difficult for your skill level.
-However we hope that at the very least, these ideas will spur your imagination and get your creative juices flowing.
-For every space is different, and so is every person’s idea of beauty.
+However, we hope that at the very least, these ideas will spur your imagination and get your creative juices flowing.
+For every outdoor space is different, and so is every person’s idea of beauty.
 So without further ado, let’s get to it with twenty ideas for wooden fences!